Pwd9000-ML/blog-devto/posts/DevOps-Pipeline-from-Pipeline/DevOps-Pipeline-from-Pipeline.md

 ## Azure DevOps pipeline/YAML resources

-Azure DevOps pipelines provides very useful [resources](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema) we can define in our pipeline in one place and be consumed anywhere in our pipeline.

-A resource is anything used by a pipeline that lives outside the pipeline.
-Pipeline resources include:

-- CI/CD pipelines that produce artifacts (Azure Pipelines, Jenkins, etc.)
-- code repositories (Azure Repos Git repos, GitHub, GitHub Enterprise, Bitbucket Cloud)
-- container image registries (Azure Container Registry, Docker Hub, etc.)
-- package feeds (GitHub packages)

 Today we will take a look at the [Pipelines Resource](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema#resources-pipelines), in particular we will look at how we can use this resource in a pipeline to consume an artifact that was produced in another pipeline in a completely different project.
 Our pipeline will also even be triggered automatically by the source pipeline after the artifact has been created and published.